CAYdenberg/node-ncbi/README.md

 #node-ncbi#

 A nodejs wrapper for the NCBI eUtils API.
-You can use to search PubMed or other databases and get the results as a JavaScript object.
+You can use it to search PubMed or other databases and get the results as a JavaScript object.

 [Read the full documentation of the API](http://www.ncbi.nlm.nih.gov/books/NBK25500/).

 ##Getting started##

-`npm install node-ncbi`
+`npm install --save node-ncbi`

 `var ncbi = require('node-ncbi');`